 |Bear Grylls Ultimate Pro Fixed Blade, Survival Knife||

 I would not classify this as the best survival knife ever made, but I would say that it is a very good knife for the money.
-At less than $35 through Amazon, the knife is a solid buy for anyone wanting a fixed blade knife to carry into the woods.
+Available through Amazon, the knife is a solid buy for anyone wanting a fixed blade knife to carry into the woods.